thotheod/bicep-modules-helper/modules/networking/NetworkingModulesUsage.md

     privateEndpointNetworkPolicies: 'Enabled'
     nsgId: null             // or ID of the resource
     routeTableId: null             // or ID of the resource
     natGatewayId: null      // or ID of the resource
-    serviceEndpoints: [
+    delegations: [
       {
-        service: 'Microsoft.Storage'
+        name: 'delegation'
+        properties: {
+          serviceName: 'Microsoft.Web/serverfarms'
         }
-      {
-        service: 'Microsoft.Sql'
       }
     ]
-  }
   {
     name: 'snet2'
     addressPrefix: '192.168.1.0/24'